npharris13/Darkify/README.md

 # Darkify Chrome Extension

-Darkify applies a smart dark mode to all web pages, with specific optimizations for Google Docs and Google Sheets.
+Darkify applies a smart dark mode to web pages, with specific optimizations for Google Docs and Google Sheets.

 ## Features
-- Global Dark Mode toggle.
-- Per-site exclusion list.
+- **Whitelist Mode**: Dark mode is disabled by default.
+You choose which sites to "Darkify".
 - Smart Invert logic (preserves images and colors).
 - Specific handling for Google Docs/Sheets canvas rendering.